Boost Your Startup's Success: The Benefits of Rebranding

-During the early days of starting your business, I bet that coming up with a brand might be the last thing on your mind.
-You’re too busy figuring out your product, finding your audience, sorting out your funding, and working out the logistics of getting the product/service into market.
-The font and colour scheme of your startup is an likely an afterthought.
+During the early days of starting your business, developing a brand might be the last thing on your mind.
+You're too busy figuring out your product, finding your audience, sorting out your funding, and working out the logistics of getting the product/service into the market.
+The font and color scheme of your startup is likely an afterthought.

-Or, to flip the script, you might be more of the design and brand-minded sort, and perhaps had a snappy name and word mark already designed on a post-it note, and ran with it, before you realized that as you got deeper into building your business, it no longer aligns what your startup actually does.
+Or, to flip the script, you might be more of the design and brand-minded sort and perhaps had a snappy name and word mark already designed on a post-it note and ran with it before you realized that as you got deeper into building your business, it no longer aligns what your startup does.

-Then you went back to the drawing board with something that worked in the interim just to get to market, but it doesn’t speak to the ‘spirit’ of what your business is all about.
+Then you returned to the drawing board with something that worked in the interim just to get to market, but it doesn't speak to the 'spirit' of your business.
 And you find yourself dreaming of that original vision of what you wanted your brand to be.

-However you got here, at some point, you might start to think that your brand needs a refresh.
+However you got here, you might think that your brand needs a refresh at some point.
 Then, maybe you start to panic.
-But, there’s no reason.
-Every brand, large or small, has gone through growth and change and had to tackle a new identity.
+But there's no reason.
+Every brand, large or small, has undergone growth and change and had to tackle a new identity.

-First, recognize that a rebrand is a huge undertaking and can get complicated, so you need to make sure you know the risks.
+First, recognize that rebranding a well-positioned brand can be a huge undertaking and complicated, so you must know the risks.
 Even the big brands have had missteps.
-Just do a quick Google search for rebranding failures, and you’ll find major mistakes from Uber, The GAP, Pepsi, and Kraft.
-These weren’t changes for the sake of change, but calculated and researched risks.
-But, ultimately, they didn’t work.
+Just do a quick Google search for rebranding failures, and you'll find significant mistakes from Uber, The GAP, Pepsi, and Kraft.
+These weren't changes for the sake of change but calculated and researched risks.
+But, ultimately, they didn't work.

-By understanding the risk inherent to a rebrand, it’ll help you to determine if you’re doing this for the right reasons.
-If you’re going to undertake this because business is slow, your brand awareness is low, or you feel your direct competition looks ‘sexier,’ maybe there’s a simpler answer.
-Look to your marketing strategy or do some market research first to find the underlying cause and rebuild your customer base.
+Understanding the risk inherent to a rebrand will help determine if you're doing this for the right reasons.
+If you're going to undertake this because business is slow, your brand awareness is low, or you feel your direct competition looks 'sexier,' maybe there's a more straightforward answer.
+Look to your marketing strategy or do market research to find the underlying cause and rebuild your customer base.

-But if the company’s vision, values, mission statement, and target market have changed, then a rebrand might be the right thing to do.
-According to Hubspot, there are 4 solid reasons that it would be wise to undertake a rebrand.
-If any of the following apply to you, then it's time to start thinking of a new favourite colour:
+But if the company's vision, values, mission statement, and target market have changed, a rebrand might be the right thing.
+According to Hubspot, there are four solid reasons that it would be wise to undertake a rebrand.
+If any of the following apply to you, then it's time to start thinking of a new favorite color:

-- Expanding to New locations - If you’re expanding to international markets who don't identify with your current messaging and/or identity, this is a chance to stand out with something new and relevant in the market.
+Expanding to New Locations - If you're expanding to international markets that don't identify with your current messaging and identity, this is a chance to stand out with something new and relevant.

-- Repositioning in the Market - Your brand should be a connection between the customer and your company.
-If you are going to target someone new, whether it’s through a new product, price point, or new promotion, then a fresh identity can help.
+Repositioning in the Market - Your brand should be a connection between the customer and your company.
+If you are going to target someone new, whether through a new product, price point, or promotion, then a fresh identity can help.

-- Your Philosophy has Changed - If the business’ mission, vision or values have evolved, your brand should as well.
-These factors should be the heart and soul behind your business, and your identity will need to pivot to match.
+Your Philosophy has Changed - If the business' mission, vision, or values have evolved, your brand should also.
+These factors should be the heart and soul behind your business, and your identity must pivot to match.

-- Any Mergers or Acquisitions - This is a common one.
-When two companies come together, it’s either a mutual agreement, or a takeover.
-Depending on the circumstances, the merger can can result in one company getting absorbed into a larger entity, or both brands battle it out in the marketplace.
+Any Mergers or Acquisitions - This is a common one.
+When two companies come together, it's a mutual agreement or a takeover.
+Depending on the circumstances, the merger can result in one company getting absorbed into a larger entity or both brands battling it out in the marketplace.
 A wise idea would be to merge and rebrand to create a new face to continue that trusted relationship.

 These reasons are all about growth and moving into new and uncharted waters.
 While this isn't an exhaustive list, it's a good start.

-- Boredom - Too often, a business will throw our their existing brand because they're tired of seeing it every day.
-But your colours, tag lines, and logos mean something to your consumers.
-They're trusted, respected and, to an extent, worshiped.
+Boredom - Too often, a business will throw its existing brand because they're tired of seeing it daily.
+But your colors, tag lines, and logos mean something to your consumers.
+They're trusted, respected, and, to an extent, worshiped.
 It's not something you should discard just because you're feeling restless.

-- A Cry for Attention - When sales are lagging and your brand awareness is nil, it's tempting to drastically rebrand, in order to make a splash and reinvigorate your market.
-At best, you'll generate some short term buzz, but it'll pass and you'll lose your brand recognition and set your marketing efforts back to zero.
+A Cry for Attention - When sales are lagging, and your brand awareness is nil, rebranding to make a splash and reinvigorate your market drastically is tempting.
+At best, you'll generate some short-term buzz, but it'll pass, lose brand recognition, and set your marketing efforts back to zero.

 Again, it's all about doing it for the right reasons.

-Now that you know you want to proceed, you need to decide how extensive the makeover is going to be.
+Now that you know you want to proceed, you must decide how extensive the makeover will be.

 On the other hand, if your business is going through a complete identity shift and everything is in flux, then starting new and fresh out of the gate can make a huge impact.
-But note, in a total rebrand, everything is up for grabs: your name, your market, your purpose, and your entire identity.
-This is a dramatic make-over rather than just a touch up, and there's no turning back once you do it.
+In a total company rebrand, everything is up for grabs: your name, your market, your purpose, and your entire identity.
+This is a dramatic makeover rather than just a touch-up, and there's no turning back once you do it.

-Once you decide which route to go, and you've got your research in hand, then it's time to start tearing things down, to build them up in a new and exciting way.
+Once you decide which route to go and you've got your research in hand, it's time to start tearing things down to build them up in a new and exciting way.